tonybuii2003/InnoTank/README.md

 The problem we wanted to tackle is the lack of recycling.
 Recycling resources is one key aspect of sustainability.
+Water bottles are not recyclable when there are labels on it or contents inside.

 So, we made a fun, smart garbage bin that promotes sustainability through the fact that people simply love chucking things into the garbage bin, especially water bottles.